Social Media: Friend or Foe to Teen Mental Health?

 While social media isn't inherently detrimental, moderation and awareness are key to fostering a healthy relationship with these platforms.
 Parents and guardians play a crucial role in guiding teens toward responsible usage:

 2. Setting Boundaries: Establish clear guidelines for screen time and device usage.
 Encourage activities that promote offline connections and hobbies that nurture creativity and personal growth.
+Work with your teen to create reasonable limits on screen time.
+Emphasize quality over quantity.

 1. Is social media really that harmful to teenagers' mental health?

-Social media isn't inherently harmful, but its impact depends on how it's used.
+Isn't inherently harmful, but its impact depends on how it's used.
 Excessive use can contribute to feelings of inadequacy and anxiety, especially when teens compare themselves to others.

 2. How can parents help mitigate the negative effects of social media on their teens?